Objective To investigate how experience and feedback influence pacing and performance during time trial cycling.

-Design: Twenty-nine cyclists performed three 20 km cycling time trials using a Computrainer.
-The first two time trials (TT1 & TT2) were performed either i) without any performance feedback (n=10), ii) with accurate performance feedback (n=10) or, iii) with false feedback showing speed to be 5% greater than actual speed (n=9).
-All participants received full feedback during the third time trial (TT3) and their performance and pacing data was compared against TT2.
+Design Twenty-nine cyclists performed three 20 km cycling time trials using a Computrainer.
+The first two time trials (TT1 and TT2) were performed (1) without any performance feedback (n = 10), (2) with accurate performance feedback (n = 10) or (3) with false feedback showing the speed to be 5% greater than the actual speed (n = 9).
+All participants received full feedback during the third time trial (TT3), and their performance and pacing data were compared against TT2.

-Conclusions: Pacing is influenced by and interaction between feedback and previous experience.
-Conscious cognitive processes that lead to RPE and pacing appear to be influenced by previous experience.
+Conclusions Pacing is influenced by an interaction between feedback and previous experience.
+Conscious cognitive processes that lead to ratings of perceived exertion and pacing appear to be influenced by previous experience.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.